scottjoyner/tigerchain/README.md

 - Uploaded documents are copied to MinIO under `<doc-id>/<filename>`, and temporary files are cleaned up after ingestion.
-- `worker/tigerchain_app` contains modular components for embeddings, ingestion, TigerGraph interactions, retrieval, and LLM orchestration.
+- `worker/tigerchain_app` contains modular components for embeddings, ingestion, TigerGraph interactions, authentication, and multi-agent orchestration.
 - Extend the RAG flow by adding custom retrievers, evaluation routines, or alternative storage backends following the same interfaces.